Tempo logotype

 It's important to note that capacity management can be both proactive and reactive.
 Proactively, it allows PMs and other organizational leaders to engage in careful preparation so projects have the best chance of success.
 In the reactive sense, capacity management creates a data trail and a historical record for each process so organizational leaders can learn deep lessons about what their teams are capable of, what talent may be needed, and exactly how long it takes to get great work done.
 These lessens can then shape the next project.

-If you want to start improving your ability to track employee time, create benchmarks for productivity, and ultimately begin resource planning and capacity management with the mindset of a data scientist, look into Timesheets by Tempo and Planner by Tempo.
+If you want to start improving your ability to track employee time, create benchmarks for productivity, and ultimately begin resource planning and capacity management with the mindset of a data scientist, look into Tempo Timesheets and Planner Tempo Capacity Planner.
 Tempo solutions make it easier to track time and to create a solid record of team productivity, resource requirements, and time-based budgeting.

 Schedule a demo to learn more: